 Young sun conures that haven’t yet reached a year and a half will have different plumage than adult ones.
 Their feathers are much greener in color and they don’t have that typical sunny yellow yet until they molt and their adult colors grow in.
 This makes sense: the green color offers great camouflage in the wild!

-Other than this color difference in young birds, it’s not possibly to see how old a sun conure is.
+Other than this color difference in young birds, it’s not possible to see how old a sun conure is.